 Plans to reduce self-isolation in critical roles

-We have seen reports about employers need to seek permission from their relevant government departments who will make a decision on a case by case basis for each individual.
+We have seen reports about employers needing to seek permission from their relevant government departments who will make a decision on a case by case basis for each individual.

 NDNA has raised this as a matter of urgency with the DfE to ask how this will work in practice.